jingtaozhan/disentangled-retriever/README.md

     </a>
 </p>

 This is the official repo for our paper [Disentangled Modeling of Domain and Relevance for Adaptable Dense Retrieval](https://arxiv.org/pdf/2208.05753.pdf).
-Disentangled Dense Retrieval (DDR) supports effective and flexible domain adaptation.
+Disentangled Neural Ranking is a novel paradigm that supports effective and flexible domain adaptation for neural ranking models including Dense Retrieval, uniCOIL, SPLADE, ColBERT, and BERT re-ranker.

+## Features

+- Various ranking architectures, including Dense Retrieval, uniCOIL, SPLADE, ColBERT, and BERT re-ranker.
+- Two source-domain finetuning methods, contrastive finetuning and distillation.
+- *One command line for unsupervised and effective domain adaption.*
+- *One command line for effective few-shot domain adaption.*
+- Huggingface-style training and inference, supporting multi-gpus, mixed precision, etc.

 ## Quick Links